Home

 The School of Education (SOE) at the University of Alaska Fairbanks faculty and staff strive to model, in their interactions with candidates at both the preservice and graduate levels, the three critical characteristics that our candidates embody when they leave the program: professional, culturally responsive, and effective.
 These characteristics form the basis for our graduates’ continued professional development and the formation of healthy and respectful relationships with their students, families and communities in which they live and work.

-A UAF school of education student interacts with elementary school children in a classroom
+A UAF school of education student working as a teaching assistant in an elementary school

 Elementary Education